satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 This approach involves writing your library in ESM and CommonJS separately - or more commonly, authoring in ESM and using tooling to generate the CommonJS build.

-Then in your `package.json`, you'd specify the `exports` field to point to the ESM module for ESM environments and the CommonJS module for CommonJS environments, as well as fallbacks with `main` and `module` fields:
+Then in your `package.json`, you'd specify the `exports` field to point to the ES module for ESM environments and the CommonJS module for CommonJS environments, as well as fallbacks with `main` and `module` fields:

 ```json title="package.json"
 {